mat-ruszczycky/practice-react-todo/README.md

 ```

 ## 04. Interface
-Defined interactions between components in the application/product, functionality of the various APIs, their parameters and responses.
+Defined interactions between components in the application/system, functionality of the various APIs, their parameters and responses.

+### Endpoints
 ```ts
 interface APIEndpoints {
   // Retrieve all tasks